jsonkao/react-scrollama/README.md

   </a>
 </p>

-React Scrollama is a lightweight interface for scrollytelling that uses [IntersectionObserver](https://developer.mozilla.org/docs/Web/API/Intersection_Observer_API) in favor of scroll events.
-It is adapted from Russel Goldenbeg's [Scrollama](https://github.com/russellgoldenberg/scrollama/).
+React Scrollama is a lightweight interface for scrollytelling in React.
+It is adapted from Russel Goldenbeg's [Scrollama](https://github.com/russellgoldenberg/scrollama), and it uses the [IntersectionObserver](https://developer.mozilla.org/docs/Web/API/Intersection_Observer_API) instead of scroll events.

 As seen in:
 <table>